Avaray/simple-barcode-generator/README.md

 ## Why you shouldn't use this library

 Whether the project will be developed further depends on my willingness to work.
-EAN13 might be the only supported format.
+EAN13 and UPC might be the only supported formats.

 ## Idea